About UCI

 Office of Equal Opportunity and Diversity

-The Office of Equal Opportunity and Diversity (OEOD) provides consultation services, resolution options, and training programs to the UCI campus and the medical center on UCI policies and Federal and State laws regarding sexual harassment, sexual violence, discrimination, disability access, accommodations, and equal opportunity.
+The Office of Equal Opportunity and Diversity (OEOD) provides consultation services, resolution of complaints, and training programs to the UCI campus and the health enterprise on the interpretation and application of UCI policies and Federal and State laws regarding sexual harassment and sexual violence, discrimination and harassment, disability access and accommodations, and equal opportunity.
 It also develops and monitors UCI’s Affirmative Action Plan for staff and faculty as required by Federal regulations.

-OEOD provides assistance to UCI students, faculty, staff, applicants, patients, and visitors in resolving complaints of discrimination, harassment, and sexual misconduct.
-OEOD offers trainings on the prevention of discrimination and sexual harassment, and the ADA and accessibility considerations in a diverse workplace/community.
+OEOD resolves complaints informally, conducts administrative investigations, and provides supportive resources and assistance to UCI students, faculty, staff, applicants, patients, and visitors in resolving complaints of discrimination, non-accommodation, sexual harassment, and sexual violence, including stalking, relationship violence, and sexual assault.
+OEOD offers a variety of trainings on the prevention of discrimination, sexual harassment and sexual violence, and accessibility considerations in a diverse workplace/community to promote equal opportunity and provide support for the university's commitment to diversity, equity and advancement of inclusive excellence.

 Office of the Ombuds

 The Office of the Ombuds is an informal resource for students, staff, faculty, and administrators to discuss any UCI-related question or concern.
 The Office of the Ombuds provides a confidential space for users to explore options to make informed decisions about their situation.
-The office serves both the main campus and medical center communities.
+The office serves both the UC Irvine main campus and UCI Health.

 The Ombuds acts as an independent, impartial, and confidential resource to advocate for fairness and equity.
-When appropriate, the office can initiate an informal intervention with the goal of facilitating or negotiating a resolution that is acceptable to all parties involved.
-If a visitor would like to go beyond informal services, the Ombuds will provide information and appropriate referrals.
+When appropriate, the office can initiate an informal intervention with the goal of facilitating a resolution that is acceptable to all parties involved.
+If a matter cannot be resolved through our office, the Ombuds will provide appropriate referrals.

 The Office of the Ombuds is located in the Multipurpose Science and Technology Building, Suite 205.
 To make an appointment to speak with one of the Ombuds, or for more information about the office, please call 949-824-7256, or visit ombuds.uci.edu